abdallah1999/Task-manger/README.md

-# Task-manger
+# Task-manager
+## Description
-The user can make your tasks he well do in the future and can store files and upload files
+can store files and upload files
+## Covered topics
+files with XML